Home Safety: National Window Safety Awareness Week

 By: Architectural Visions

 We may think of windows in terms of sunshine, fresh air and energy efficiency, but windows are an important mechanical part of our homes and play a vital role in our safety.
-Here are some points to keep in mind when shopping for windows.
+Here are some points to keep in mind when shopping for windows and determining window safety.

 Windows as Emergency Exits